USA Team Handball College Nationals

 The USA Team Handball College National Championships is a team handball tournament to determine the Men's and Women's College National Champion from the United States.

 History

 Prior to 1996, the highest placing college team at USA Team Handball Nationals was recognized as College Champion.
 After the 1996 Atlanta Summer Olympic Games the College Nationals were founded.

-Army has the most collegiate championships of any school, with a combined 62 between the men's and women's teams.
+Army has the most collegiate championships of any school, with a combined 65 between the men's and women's teams.

 Men's

-Record champion is Army with, at minimum, 39 titles.
-The college has also the most continuous titles with 17 from 2007 until now.
-Army has the most titles with at least 37.
-The college has also the most consecutive titles with 15, an active streak which began in 2007.
+Record champion is Army with, at minimum, 40 titles.
+The college has also the most continuous titles with 18 from 2007 until now.

 Women's

-Army has the most titles with at least 24.
+Army has the most titles with at least 25.
 The college has also the most consecutive titles with seven from 2012 until 2017.